peshala-prabhapoorna/sitegen-app/README.md

 The generated html files will follow the directory structure inside the
 `content` directory.
 Getting directory structure correct is import for the
 links in the final result to work.

+- Place the static files attached to the markdown files inside the `static`
+directory.
+The static files in the `static` directory should follow the
+directory structure as used in the markdown files.
+Otherwise the files will
+be unreachable for the generated static (HTML) sites.

 - Run the `main.sh` script.
 ```bash
 ./main.sh